 In vitro diagnostics (IVD) represented the largest application segment in the Asia Pacific gold nanoparticles market by capturing 34.5% of total demand in 2024.
 This control is mainly fueled by the widespread use of gold nanoparticles in lateral flow assays, immunoassays, and rapid diagnostic test kits, especially for detecting infectious diseases, cardiac biomarkers, and pregnancy-related conditions.
 The Indian Council of Medical Research also highlighted an increase in the deployment of gold nanoparticle-based diagnostic platforms in rural health centers under the Ayushman Bharat initiative.
 Moreover, in Japan, the Pharmaceuticals and Medical Devices Agency observed a significant rise in point-of-care testing solutions leveraging gold nanoparticles, with over 15 million such tests conducted nationwide in 2023 alone.

 Targeted drug delivery is the fastest advancing application segment in the Asia Pacific gold nanoparticles market, expanding at a CAGR of 18.5%.
-This rapid growth is driven by the increasing utilization of gold nanoparticles in precision medicine, cancer therapy, and controlled release drug formulations.
+This rapid growth is driven by the increasing utilization of gold nanoparticles in precision medicine, cancer therapy, and controlled-release drug formulations.
 Gold nanoparticles offer unique surface modification capabilities, enabling them to bind specifically to cancer cells while minimizing damage to healthy tissues.
 According to the Chinese Academy of Sciences, over 30 active clinical trials in China in 2023 focused on nanoparticle-mediated chemotherapy and photothermal therapy.
 Similarly, in South Korea, the Korea Institute of Science and Technology reported that 12 new gold nanoparticle-based drug carriers entered preclinical development during the same period.

 By End Use Industry Insights